-Tax avoidance and tax evasion
+Tax avoidance versus tax evasion

 Individuals take a variety of actions to reduce their tax liabilities.
-Some are legal "tax avoidance" measures, such as income splitting, tax postponement, and tax arbitrage across income that faces different tax treatment.
-"Tax evasion" refers to illegal and intentional actions taken by individuals or firms to illegally reduce their tax obligations.
+Some are legal tax avoidance measures, such as income splitting, tax postponement, and tax arbitrage across income that faces different tax treatment.

+Tax evasion refers to illegal and intentional actions taken by individuals or firms to illegally reduce their tax obligations.
 Individuals can evade income taxes by underreporting income; overstating deductions, exemptions, or credits; failing to file tax returns; or engaging in barter.
 Most often these actions concern individual income tax, but corporate and other taxes can also be the object of tax evasion.

-Alm, J. "Measuring, explaining, and controlling tax evasion: Lessons from theory, experiments, and field studies."
-International Tax and Public Finance 19:1 (2012): 54-77.
+Source: Alm, J. "Measuring, explaining, and controlling tax evasion: Lessons from theory, experiments, and field studies."
+International Tax and Public Finance 19:1 (2012): 54-77; and Sandmo, A. "An evasive topic: Theorizing about the hidden economy."
+International Tax and Public Finance 19:1 (2012): 5-24.

-Tax evasion is central to fundamental issues in public economics.
-Its most obvious impact is to reduce tax collections, thereby affecting the taxes that compliant taxpayers face and the public services that citizens receive.
+Tax evasion is central to public economics.
+Its most obvious impact is reduced tax collections, thereby affecting the taxes that compliant taxpayers face and the public services that citizens receive.
 Beyond the revenue losses, evasion leads to resource misallocation when people alter their behavior to cheat on their taxes, such as their choice of hours to work, occupations to enter, and investments to undertake.
-Governments have to expend resources to detect, measure, and penalize noncompliance.
-Noncompliance alters the distribution of income in arbitrary, unpredictable, and unfair ways.
-It affects the accuracy of macroeconomic statistics.
+Moreover, governments have to expend resources to detect, measure, and penalize noncompliance.
+Noncompliance alters the distribution of income in arbitrary, unpredictable, and unfair ways, and it affects the accuracy of macroeconomic statistics.

-The standard analysis of tax evasion, based on [2], assumes that the offender keeps the evaded tax in its entirety and so is the sole beneficiary of tax evasion.
+The standard analysis of tax evasion (based on [3]) assumes that the offender keeps the evaded tax in its entirety and so is the sole beneficiary of tax evasion.
 However, this assumption is incomplete and misleading.
-The act of tax evasion sets in motion a range of general equilibrium adjustments (see General equilibrium versus partial equilibrium analysis), as individuals and firms react to the changes in incentives created by evasion.
-These adjustments lead to changes in factor and product prices, which generate movements in factors and products.
-All these adjustments affect the final prices of the factors and products that determine the true income
+The act of tax evasion sets in motion a range of general equilibrium adjustments, as individuals and firms react to the changes in incentives created by evasion.
+These adjustments lead to changes in factor wages and product prices, which generate movements in factors and products.
+All these adjustments affect the final prices that determine the true income distribution effects of tax evasion.
+As argued in a study from the 1990s [4] and a much more recent one [5], a full analysis of the effects of tax evasion, and so of the incidence of taxation, must recognize and incorporate these general equilibrium adjustments.
+The failure of the standard approach to consider these effects leads to a wide variety of errors.